splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 <dnf or yum> install conntrack
 ```

-After this is done, add the following entry to the unit file (and/or use the command when starting sc4s manually):
+After this is done, add the following entry to the unit file (and/or use the command when starting sc4s manually).
+Note that the space on either side of the semicolon in the `ExecStartPost` entry is _required_ and systemd
+will error out if it is missing.

 ```
-ExecStartPost=sleep 2; conntrack -D -p udp
+ExecStartPost=sleep 2 ; conntrack -D -p udp
 ```

 This command will delete the old (stale) UDP entries two seconds after the container starts and allow the system to build a new table that